mishra69/fifo-trades-processing/README.md

 When transferring between brokerages, you need to know which purchases remain after all sales have been accounted for.
 This script:

 1. Processes your trading data in CSV format
+2. Aggregates same-day purchases for each security with weighted average pricing
-2. Applies the FIFO method to match sales with purchases
+3. Applies the FIFO method to match sales with purchases
-3. Outputs a list of remaining purchases and their quantities
+4. Outputs a list of remaining purchases and their quantities
-4. Generates a summary of holdings by company
+5. Generates a summary of holdings by company

 ## Requirements